AdobeDocs/certification.en/help/_includes/snippets.md

 ## Intro {#intro}

+>[!WARNING]
+>
+>Some users have reported receiving an error when they try to log in to the Adobe Credential Management System, preventing them from taking their exam.
+We are working to resolve this issue.
+Affected users will be contacted with further information.

 This page provides information on how to attain this certification.
 It includes a description of the exam, study materials, step-by-step instructions on the certification process, and how to renew your certification.

 <!--divider-->